cardinalblue/android-kraft-shade/doc_website/docs/core-components/shader-system/gl-uniform-delegate.md

 # GlUniformDelegate

 The `GlUniformDelegate` is a key component of KraftShade's shader system that provides an elegant and efficient way to manage shader uniform parameters.
 It leverages Kotlin's property delegation feature to create a clean, type-safe API for setting shader parameters.
+For more information about how this fits into the shader system, see the [KraftShader documentation](./kraft-shader.md).

 ## Overview